-As a sophomore at Ithaca College, Kris became interested in an ongoing initiative to install an industrial strength wind turbine on college property and began working with Professors John Confer and Jason Hamilton on many aspects of this endeavor, including the vital issue of obtaining a permit.
+As a sophomore at Ithaca College, Kris became interested in an ongoing initiative to install an industrial strength wind turbine on the college's property and began working with Professors John Confer and Jason Hamilton on many aspects of this endeavor, including the vital issue of obtaining a permit.
 This involved conducting an ecological impact assessment of the project, which was done by examining a Cornell University study about the ecology of the Ithaca College Natural Lands.

 One night, Kris says, his mind suddenly clicked: “That study that documented plant life might be able to tell me if there were any places where sugar maple trees were abundant.
 So, I opened up the report (there were about 100 pages), scanned through it, and sure enough, found one section far away from campus, tucked into one of the remote corners of the property line, which contained a massively dense concentration of sugar maple trees.”